reef-technologies/django-subscriptions-rt/README.md

 ])
 ```

-One should create business logic to handle different features available with each subscription:
+One should create business logic to handle different features provided by each subscription:

 ```python
 user_subscriptions = Subscription.objects.filter(user=user).active()